zephraph/notes/Projects/Obsidian Tools/obsidian-plugin-cli.md

 }
 ```

-In order to correctly use the vaules inside of WSL, I had to convert the paths.
+In order to correctly use the values inside of WSL, I had to convert the paths.
 I added `windowsToWSLPath` and `isWSL` as functions in obsidian-utils to support this.